 At St Mary's we love to read!

-In Key Stage 2, children take charge of their reading and are given the opportunity to change their own books within their reading band as often as they need.
-There is also a wide selection of age appropriate books for children to peruse in the class libraries.
+In Key Stage 2, children are given the opportunity to change their own books within their reading band as often as they need.
+There is also a selection of age appropriate books for children to peruse in the class libraries.

 'All pupils must be encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.
 Reading also feeds pupils’ imagination and opens up a treasure-house of wonder and joy for curious young minds.'